The Fund aims to provide a return, from a combination of income and capital growth over the long term.

 Where investments are made in assets in currencies other than the base currency of the Fund, the Fund will seek to hedge those assets back to the base currency to remove the risk of currency exchange rate movements.

-The Fund may also invest in other assets including cash and money market instruments.
+The Fund may also invest in other assets including bonds of other types (including perpetual bonds) cash and money market instruments.

 This website is for promotional purposes and does not qualify as an investment recommendation.